 - Damaged reputation.

-In SWOT, opportunities and threats are external factors.
+Opportunities and threats are external factors.

-A SWOT opportunity could be:
+An opportunity could be:

 - A developing market such as the Internet.